DylanAKing/OpenVPN-Installer/README.md

 the default values for the script require port 1194 be forwarded to the OpenVPN Server System

 Installation requirements:
-  - 2 clean ubuntu 20.04 systems or Virtual machines with lan access
+  - 2 clean Server systems or Virtual machines with lan access
   - ip addresses of both systems
-  - active internet connection
+  - active internet connection on one system and lan acess to the other
-  - identify the network interface to use on the Server(ex: en0, eth0, ens18,...)
+  - identity of the network interface to use on the Server(ex: en0, eth0, ens18,...)

 Package Dependencies:
   - EasyRSA v3.0.0 or higher (script was built using v3.0.6, but should be backward compatible)